gitbito/CLI/README.md

 ### Windows

 1. Install the Bito CLI through MSI using this [installer](https://github.com/gitbito/CLI/blob/main/version-3.5/Bito%20CLI.exe).
 2. On Windows 11 you might get notification related to publisher verification.
-Click on "Show more" or "More info" and click on "Run anyway" (we are working on fixing this as soon as possbile).
+Click on "Show more" or "More info" and click on "Run anyway" (we are working on fixing this as soon as possible).
 3. Once the installation is complete, start a new command prompt and run ```bito``` to get started.

 ## Uninstalling Bito CLI